-This summer, for the second year, the city council of Paris decided to leave open a significant number of green spaces at night (from the biggest ”parcs” to the smallest ”squares”), which is usually not the case since Parisian parks usually close at night (and in winter even in late afternoon), after the guards blow their whistle.
+This summer, for the third consecutive year, the city council of Paris decided to leave open a significant number of green spaces at night (from the biggest ”parcs” to the smallest ”squares”), which is usually not the case since Parisian parks usually close at night (and in winter even in late afternoon), after the guards blow their whistle.

 So, once again, after last year’s success, 16 parks are open day and night until September 3rd (and maybe a few weeks after).